Working for Smart Growth:

 Transit Issues

 Public transportation is a critical component of smart growth.
-By allowing people to travel without a car, transit supports vibrant, walkable communities that are designed for people, not cars.
+By allowing people to travel without a car, transit supports vibrant, walkable communities that offer access to jobs and amenities for all people, not just those with cars.

 Articles and Stories